Tamron 18-300mm f/3.5-6.3 for E-mount: A fast, sharp all-in-one for APS-C cameras

 - Zoom ring is a bit stiff

-- Warmer color tones might
+- Warmer color tones might cause some colors that look slightly off

 Tamron 18-300mm f/3.5-6.3 — Technical specifications